Component: Data migration - Configuration guide

 -

-Custom filter (Optional): The component will default retrieve all records from the source table.
+Custom filter (Optional): By default, the component retrieves all records from the source table.
 You can customize the filter condition as described below:

 -